 Overconfidence represents a different end of the spectrum.
 It describes people who truly believe they know more about a subject than they really do.
 They may bring a basic understanding of marketing strategies to their decision-making, but they’re not as knowledgeable as they believe.

-What’s funny about both those situations is that they usually run counter to the way those people normally link and act.
+What’s funny about both those situations is that they usually run counter to the way those people normally think and act.
 For example, I’ve often witnessed managers who carefully analyze other aspects of their business take an entirely different approach with marketing.
 They suspect that a new piece of production equipment will significantly improve their operations, productivity, and profitability.
 So they spend months studying every aspect of the equipment and agonizing over the decision.
 Finally, they reach a conclusion and execute a purchase order.

 The next day, some salesperson walks in the door and suggests a $50,000 digital sign will increase their sales, and they immediately write a check without a second thought.

 It’s a familiar situation, because we’ve often found ourselves in conversations after clients committed substantial budget dollars to a particular marketing tactic or channel.
 They share what the salesperson told them and then ask us to handle the implementation.
 That’s when we have the unenviable task of explaining why they’re probably going to be disappointed.